 4. Leverage

-And the initial death benefit is often many times greater than your premium payment.
+And the initial death benefit is often much greater than your premium payment.

-Now, if you die after making only 1 payment into your policy, the insurance company will pay out a $150,000 death benefit to your beneficiary, or 150X more that you paid into the policy.
+Now, suppose you die after making only one payment into your policy.
+In that case, the insurance company will pay your beneficiary a $150,000 death benefit, or 150X more than you paid into the policy.

-Overtime the leverage benefit will diminish, but that means you are still alive, so that in itself is a big win.
+Over time, the leverage benefit will diminish, which means you are still alive, which is a big win.

 5. Asset Protection

-Life insurance enjoys some great asset protection laws.
+Life insurance enjoys some excellent asset protection laws.
 Depending on what state you live in, life insurance may enjoy both creditor protection and bankruptcy protection.

 Now, this benefit largely depends on your state.
 Some states offer much better creditor protection than others.

-As an example, Florida offers an unlimited amount of protection for your life insurance policy’s cash value.
-In contrast, California only provides for protection of up to $15,650 worth of cash value.
+For example, Florida offers unlimited protection for the cash value of your life insurance policy.
+In contrast, California only protects up to $15,650 worth of cash value.

 6. Living Benefits

 Life insurance offers living benefits.
-A living benefit is something beneficial for you in life, as opposed to simply a death benefit upon your passing.
+A living benefit is beneficial for you in life, as opposed to a death benefit upon your passing.

 Some notable living benefits offered with life insurance include an accelerated death benefit and chronic illness rider.

-Likewise, the chronic illness rider pays out a percentage of the death benefit to the insured if they suffer a qualifying chronic illness.
+Likewise, the chronic illness rider pays the insured a percentage of the death benefit if they suffer a qualifying chronic illness.

 7. Mindset